AndreasSteiner/react-vis/README.md

-> This library is deprecated.
-Please see `DEPRECATED.md`.
+> This fork provides some fixes for using this in ClojureScript.

 <p align="right">
   <a href="https://npmjs.org/package/react-vis">